How to Grow Cardinal Climber Vine

 Provide a tall, strong trellis or fence for them to grow.
 You can also grow the vines down from a balcony or raised deck.

-Once your Cardinal Climbers are established, they will grow well until the first frost.
+Once your Cardinal Climbers are established, they will grow well and continue to bloom until the first frost.
 Cardinal Climber are annuals and will succumb to spring and fall frosts.

 Insects and Plant Disease

 Insect and disease problems are infrequent.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+Whiteflies are an occasional problem.
+If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicides.

 Subscribe To Our Newsletter